Orienfish/cat_face_detection/README.md

     ├── ssd_mobilenet_v1_coco_2017_11_17         // The untar file of .tar.gz.
 Contain the based model.
     ├── trainlog             // Checkpoint record and training tensorboard event record, TRAIN_DIR.
     ├── evallog              // Testing tensorboard event record, TEST_DIR
+    ├── runlog               // Log information of train, eval and tensorboard.
     └── exported_model       // Exported model from trainlog/ckpt, EXPORT_DIR
 ```

 ## Version Record
+v1-v3 are in branch old_version. v4 is in branch master.

 v1 @2018.6.5 <br>
 Used 80 images for training and 20 images for testing.
 Unable to run eval.py for unknown reasons.
-That's why the training/evallong directory is empty =_=.
+That's why the training/evallog directory is empty =_=. <br>
-Trained for 30k times, costing 7h21min. <br>
+Trained for *30k* times, costing *7h21min*. <br>

 v2 @2018.6.10 <br>
 Fix the evaluate bug.
 Due to the limit of GPU space, it's unable to run train_cat.sh and eval_cat.sh at the same time.
 Thus run eval_cat.sh for once after training.
-Record the testing precision.
+Record the testing precision. <br>
-Add 'max_evals: 1' to eval_config in /training/ssd_mobilenet_v1_cat.config.
+Add 'max_evals: 1' to eval_config in /training/ssd_mobilenet_v1_cat.config. <br>

 v3 @2018.6.13 <br>
 Combine generate_tfrecord.sh, train_cat.sh, eval_cat.sh and testing in to run.sh.
 There's no need to copy file to tensorflow directories now.
-Everything could run in the current path.
+Everything could run in the current path. <br>

+v4 @2018.6.20 <br>
+Update: used 240 images for training and 60 images for testing.
+Split the script into two files due to the checkpoint numbers that need to be specified before exportation of the model.
+**Overfitting** problems awaited to be fixed. <vr>